Evergreen content is currently a buzzword in content strategy, and it’s considered as a key success factor for content providers.

 Guidelines for creating an evergreen piece of content

-Although every content without the expire date can be considered as green, there are many hints, guidelines, and statements about properties and characteristics of an evergreen piece of content:
+Although every content without the expiry date can be considered as green, there are many hints, guidelines, and statements about properties and characteristics of an evergreen piece of content:

 - Evergreen content can’t include news, statistical reports, seasonal topics, and current trends (Wordstream)